ActiveVisionLab/LaLaLoc/index.md

 ## Code

-The code for reproducing results in the paper can be obtained from the [GitHub repository](https://github.com/ActiveVisionLab/LaLaLoc).
+The code for training and evaluating of LaLaLoc can be found [here](https://github.com/ActiveVisionLab/LaLaLoc).

 ## Citation